ethancooperwz/ORB_SLAM2_20.04/README.md

      }

 # 2. Prerequisites
-We have tested the library in **Ubuntu 12.04**, **14.04** and **16.04**, but it should be easy to compile in other platforms.
+I have tested the library in **Ubuntu 20.04**, but it should be easy to compile in other platforms.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

-## C++11 or C++0x Compiler
+## C++14
-We use the new thread and chrono functionalities of C++11.
+I use the new thread and chrono functionalities of C++14.

 ## Pangolin
-We use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
-Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.
+I use [Pangolin](https://github.com/stevenlovegrove/Pangolin) for visualization and user interface.
+Dowload and install instructions can be found at: https://github.com/stevenlovegrove/Pangolin.**Tested with Pangolin 0.5**.

 ## OpenCV
-We use [OpenCV](http://opencv.org) to manipulate images and features.
-Dowload and install instructions can be found at: http://opencv.org. **Required at leat 2.4.3.
-Tested with OpenCV 2.4.11 and OpenCV 3.2**.
+I use [OpenCV](http://opencv.org) to manipulate images and features.
+Dowload and install instructions can be found at: http://opencv.org. **Tested with OpenCV 3.4.16, 3.X version is the best compatible.**.

 ## Eigen3
 Required by g2o (see below).
-Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0**.
+Download and install instructions can be found at: http://eigen.tuxfamily.org. **Required at least 3.1.0, Tested with Eigen 3.3.7, 3.3.7、3.3.9 is the best cmpatible.**.

 ## DBoW2 and g2o (Included in Thirdparty folder)
+It has been included in the project, and it can be used after decompression.
-We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
+You can also use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.

 ## ROS (optional)
 We provide some examples to process the live input of a monocular, stereo or RGB-D camera using [ROS](ros.org).
 Building these examples is optional.
 In case you want to use ROS, a version Hydro or newer is needed.

-# 3. Building ORB-SLAM2 library and examples
+# 3. Building ORB_SLAM2_20.04 library and examples

 Clone the repository:
 ```